Shahriyar001/developer-portfolio/README.md

 ```
 start live project
 ```
-it was build for developing purpose
+it was build for developing ...